 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 In this column, JWR also covers hedges, derivatives, and various obscura.
 This column emphasizes JWR’s “tangibles heavy” investing strategy and contrarian perspective.
-Today, we look at weakening demand and softening prices for new guns.
-(See the Commodities section.)
+Today, an update on the state of the global economy.
+(See the Economy & Finance section.)

 Precious Metals: